Ben Bowman (politician)

 Benjamin William Bowman (born January 23, 1992) is an American Democratic politician who is the Majority Leader of the Oregon House of Representatives.
 He represents 25th district, which includes Tigard and parts of Durham and south Beaverton.

 Political career

 In 2019, at age 27, Bowman was elected to the Tigard-Tualatin school board, the school district he attended as a child, being a Tualatin High School alumni.
 He is the youngest person ever elected to the district's school board.

 In the 2022 election, he defeated Republican nominee Bob Niemeyer to win election to his House seat.
 He has filed for reelection in the 2024 Oregon House of Representatives election.

 On March 21, 2024, Oregon House Democrats elected him as House Majority Leader.

-Bowman serves as Co-Chair of the Oregon Future Caucus alongside Representative Emily McIntire.
-He was also selected for the Future Caucus Innovation Fellowship as part of the 2024 Strengthening Democracy cohort and 2025-2026 Civic Innovation cohort.